cameronkorbsonos/vscode-delete-lines-with-selected-text/README.md

 To build this extension, run `npm install` and then `npm run package`.

 ## Installing
-To install this extension, run `code --install-extension vscode-delete-lines-with-selected-text-<version>.vsix`.

-Alternatively, you can install it from within VSCode by going to Extensions --> click on the 3 dots in the top right --> Install from VSIX, and select the .vsix file.
+Within VSCode, go to Extensions --> click on the 3 dots in the top right --> Install from VSIX, and select the .vsix file.